What Causes Breast Cancer - Mammography Guidelines and Prevention

 By starting mammograms at age 50 instead, only one additional life would be lost to breast cancer, but 20 false positives eliminated, sparing the 20 women the suffering of undergoing standard cancer treatment (radiation and/or chemo).

-This is of course based on statistical analysis, but if you are the one woman who is impacted by an undetected cancer, then it is no longer about statistics, but about your life.
+This is based on statistical analysis, but if you are the one woman who is impacted by an undetected cancer, then it is no longer about statistics, but about your life.

-However as I will explain to you, there is another way to look at these new mammogram guidelines, and a course of action that can help increase the odds in YOUR favor.
+However as I will explain, there is another way to look at these new mammogram guidelines, and a course of action that can help increase the odds in your favor.

 Knowing what causes breast cancer will help you prevent it.
 When getting mammograms or being treated with radiation, protect yourself with good nutrition by increasing your intake of antioxidant foods and liquid antioxidants in supplement form because they are better absorbed by your body.